 If you’re like me, just one of your twins or triplets is autistic.
-It takes a lot of work to support your autistic child.
-There also needs to be time to help their siblings understand autism and why their brother or sister acts differently than they do.
+It takes a lot of work to support your autistic child and you worry whether you are getting it right, or supporting each child in the ways that they need.
+There are ways you can help your autistic child’s siblings understand autism and why their brother or sister acts differently than they do.

 Open and honest communication